sandgardenhq/getting-started/local/README.md

 3. _(Optional)_ Create an OpenAI API Key and keep it handy, if you would like to try one of our provided example workflows after deploying a Director.

-There are three different ways to use local developer mode:
+There are two ways to use local developer mode:

-1. Dev Container - a VS Code dev container that automatically runs the director (also works in Cursor)
+1. Dev Container - a VS Code Dev Container that automatically runs the director (also works in Cursor)
-2. Github Codespaces - same as dev container, but remotely in Codespaces
-3. Docker Compose - run the director locally in docker
+2. Docker Compose - run the director locally in docker

 ## Dev Container